ciudadanointeligente/legislative/README.md

 You can try loggin in with `admin@ciudadanointeligente.org / benito`

+### Bill-it

+Legislative need you have an instances of Bill-it for store all yours bills, for more information visits [Github Bill-it page](https://github.com/ciudadanointeligente/bill-it/)

+### Pop-it

+Legislative need you have an instance of Popit for store your congressmen personal data, for more information please visits [Github Project Page](https://github.com/mysociety/popit/) or [Popit website](http://popit.poplus.org/)

 ### Enable / Disable Display Agenda

 in Chile, an Agenda is the roadmap of a congressman when works out of the congress,